Note: This file is about 140K in size so may take a few seconds to load,

 Nestorius of Antioch (428, Patriarch of Constantinople)

-was concerned about the gross misunderstanding that such
+was concerned about the gross misunderstanding that such terms

-could give to non-Christians and pagans, and in this
+could give to non-Christians and pagans, and in this at least

 he was surely right.
 He was advised in this by refugee

 Egyptian monks.
-He said, “The form that received God,
+He said, “The form that received God, let

 us honour as divine together with the Word of God.
-But
+But the

 Virgin who received God, let us not honour as God together